Budget session concludes; productivity suffers due to daily adjournments, disruptions | Politics

 Rahul Gandhi since stands disqualified as a Lok Sabha member following his conviction in a criminal defamation case by a Gujarat court.

-As opposition members raised slogans and displayed placards demanding a joint parliamentary committee (JPC) probe into allegations of fraud against the Adani Group.
+As opposition members raised slogans and displayed placards demanding a JPC probe into allegations of fraud against the Adani Group.
 Birla said, ''You have lowered the dignity of the House.
 This behaviour is not good for parliamentary system and the country.'' ''This House is always for high level of debate and discussions.
 But you systematically disrupt the proceedings which is not good,'' he lamented.

-This session, Lok Sabha functioned for only 45 hours as against its scheduled 133.6 hours because of disruptions, according to a think tank that compiles the data.
+The Budget session of Parliament was held in two parts- from January 31-April 6 and February 14 to March 12.
+There was a recess in between.

-Rajya Sabha worked for just over 31 hours out of 130 hours in the session, the data said.
-The Budget session of Parliament was held from January 31, 2023 to April 6, 2023, with a recess from February 14 to March 12.
+This session, Lok Sabha functioned for only 45 hours as against its scheduled 133.6 hours because of disruptions, according to think-tank PRS Legislative Research that compiles the data.

 The only time the Lok Sabha's productivity was lower than this was in the Monsoon Session of 2021, when it functioned only for 20.93 per cent of the scheduled time.